softspiders/cra-ts-storybook-snapshot-testing/README.md

 # react-storybook-typescript
-Minimalistic React in TypeScript with Storybook and Snapshot testing
+The simplest example of React in TypeScript with Storybook and Snapshot testing